Jonathan Paul Arencibia

 - Debut August 7, 2010

-He began 2010 with the Las Vegas 51s of the AAA Pacific Coast League, where he hit .303/.360/.639 with 31 home runs, 32 doubles and 79 RBI in his first 95 games.
+He began 2010 back with the 51s, where he hit .303/.360/.639 with 31 home runs, 32 doubles and 79 RBI in his first 95 games.
 He was leading the PCL in homers and among the top 10 in doubles, RBI and slugging.
-He was then called up to Toronto to make his major league debut in August of 2010.
-In his first game on August 7, he hit the first pitch he saw from Tampa Bay Rays starter James Shields for a home run in the 2nd inning, then added another long ball off Dale Thayer in the 6th and had two other hits, one of them a double, in one of the greatest major league debuts ever.
+He was called up to Toronto to make his major league debut in August 2010.
+In his first game, August 7, he hit the first pitch he saw from Tampa Bay Rays starter James Shields for a home run in the 2nd inning, then added another long ball off Dale Thayer in the 6th and had two other hits, one of them a double, in one of the greatest major league debuts ever.
 He was only the 5th player in history to hit two homers in his first game, and the 107th to homer in his first at-bat; the combination of 4 hits and 2 homers was unprecedented (the 4 hits in his debut tied an American League record, as did his 3 extra-base hits).
 The Blue Jays hit 8 homers that day in a 17-11 win over the Rays.
 He was named MVP of the 2010 Pacific Coast League, the second straight Las Vegas player so honored (following Randy Ruiz).
-He didn't do so well in his other appearances during the season, hitting .143 overall in 11 games with no other extra-base hits.
+He did not do so well in his big league maiden voyage, hitting .143 overall in 11 games with no other extra-base hits.

-After 2010 starting catcher John Buck left via free agency, Arencibia was handed the starting catching job for the Jays in 2011.
+After starting catcher John Buck left via free agency, Arencibia was handed the starting catching job for the Jays in 2011.
 He struggled with the bat in spring training, but his Opening Day performance against the Minnesota Twins on April 1 reminded everyone of his great major league debut: he hit a pair of homers, off Carl Pavano and Dusty Hughes, and added a two-run triple to drive in five runs as the Jays crushed the Twins, 13-3.
-He played 129 games, with only a .219 average, but compensated for the low batting average with good power, hitting 20 homers and 23 RBI, driving in 78 runs.
-However, his K/W ratio of 133 to 36 was another cause for concern, as he ended up with a dismal on-base percentage of .282.
+He played 129 games, with only a .219 average, but compensated for the low batting average with good power, hitting 20 doubles and 23 homers, driving in 78 runs.
+His K/BB ratio of 133 to 36 was another cause for concern, as he finished with a dismal on-base percentage of .282.
 His 12 passed balls were second in the 2011 AL, less than half of leader Jarrod Saltalamacchia (who had the disadvantage of catching knuckleballer Tim Wakefield).
 He also tied Carlos Santana for 9th in the league in whiffs.
-He slugged .438 thanks to the homers for an OPS+ of 90.
-Still, his performance was good enough to land him a spot on the 2011 Topps All-Star Rookie Team.
+He slugged .438, thanks to the homers, for an OPS+ of 90.
+His performance was good enough to land him on the 2011 Topps All-Star Rookie Team.

-He had another doozie of an Opening Day in 2012, smacking out a tie-breaking three-run homer off the Cleveland Indians' Jairo Asencio in the 16th inning to lift the Blue Jays to a 7-4 win on April 5th.
-Arencibia had gone 0 for 6 before the homer, which came in the longest opening day contest in major league history.
-He was hitting .242 with 16 homers and 50 RBI in 80 games when he suffered a fractured hand when hit by a foul ball off the bat of the Oakland A's Brandon Inge on July 25th, putting him out of action for a number of weeks.
-He ended up playing 102 games for the Jays, hitting .233/.275/.435 with 16 doubles, 18 homers and 56 RBI in 347 at-bats.
-After the season, the Jays traded their top prospect, fellow catcher Travis d'Arnaud, to the New York Mets to net them pitcher R.A.
-Dickey, indicating that they were committing to Arencibia as their catcher for the long term, in spite of his struggles with OBP and strikeouts.
+He had another doozie of an Opening Day in 2012, smacking a tie-breaking three-run homer off the Cleveland Indians' Jairo Asencio in the 16th inning to lift the Blue Jays to a 7-4 win on April 5th.
+Arencibia had gone 0 for 6 before the homer, which came in the longest Opening Day contest in major league history.
+He was hitting .242 with 16 homers and 50 RBI in 80 games when he suffered a fractured hand from a foul ball off the bat of the Oakland A's Brandon Inge on July 25th, putting him out of action for a number of weeks.
+He played 102 games for the Jays, hitting .233/.275/.435 with 16 doubles, 18 homers and 56 RBI in 347 at-bats.
+After the season, the Jays traded their top prospect, fellow catcher Travis d'Arnaud, to the New York Mets to reel in pitcher R.A.
+Dickey, indicating they were committing to Arencibia as their catcher for the long-term despite his struggles with OBP and strikeouts.
 He was 1 for 5 with 3 strikeouts as a backup to Joe Mauer for Team USA in the 2013 World Baseball Classic (Jonathan Lucroy also backed up at catcher).
-Arencibia got his lone hit, a single, off Samuel Deduno, in a loss to the Dominican national team.
+Arencibia got his lone hit, a single, off Samuel Deduno in a loss to the Dominican national team.

-On Opening Day in 2013, facing the Indians on April 2nd, he found out that catching Dickey was no day at the park.
-He was charged with three passed balls as he had trouble with Dickey's knuckleball, the first two of which led to the Indians' first run as they defeated the Jays, 4-1 .
-Toronto had decided to keep veteran Henry Blanco as a back-up to Arencibia in large part because of his experience in catching the knuckleball, and that first painful experience for J.P. seemed to indicate that Blanco would be in charge of handling the Jays' new ace from that point forward.
-On April 4th, he reminded folks of why he was the Jays' starting catcher, hitting a pair of homers against the Indians to lead the team to a 10-8 win, its first of the season after two losses.
-He was having his usual season with the Jays, showing lots of home run power paired with a low batting average, when he lashed out that Blue Jays analysts Gregg Zaun and Dirk Hayhurst during an appearance on a local sports radio on July 4th; the two former players had been critical of J.P.'s "all-or-nothing" approach at the plate, and Arencibia, who was on air to promote a youth charity event, attacked his critics by dissing their playing talent.
+On Opening Day in 2013, facing the Indians on April 2nd, he found out catching Dickey was no day at the park.
+He was charged with three passed balls as he had trouble with the knuckleball, the first two of which led to the Indians' first run as they defeated the Jays, 4-1.
+Toronto decided to keep veteran Henry Blanco as a backup in large part because of his experience with the knuckler, and that first painful experience for J.P. seemed to indicate that Blanco would be in charge of handling the Jays' new ace going forward.
+On April 4th, he reminded folks why he was the Jays' starting catcher, hitting a pair of homers against the Indians to lead the team to a 10-8 win, its first of the season after two losses.
+He was having his usual season with the Jays, showing lots of home run power paired with a low batting average, when he lashed out at Blue Jays analysts Gregg Zaun and Dirk Hayhurst during an appearance on a local sports radio on July 4.
+The two former players had been critical of J.P.'s "all-or-nothing" approach at the plate, and Arencibia, who was on air to promote a youth charity event, attacked his critics by disrespecting their playing talent.
 He ended the season with a .194 batting average in 138 games, and while he did hit 18 doubles and 21 homers, it was not enough to compensate for his other shortcomings, as his OPS+ was a measly 59.
-His K/W ratio of 148/18 was particularly abysmal, while his .227 OBP would have put him last in the majors had he racked up enough at-bats to qualify; his mediocre defense was not helping him win favors either.
-He was 9th in the 2013 AL in strikeouts (between Mark Reynolds and Alejandro De Aza), led in errors at catcher (11) and led in passed balls (13).
-Still it was a surprise when the Blue Jays announced on December 2nd that they had not tendered him a contract offer, making him a free agent.
+His K/BB ratio of 148/18 was particularly abysmal, while his .227 OBP would have ranked last in the majors had he racked up enough at-bats to qualify.
+His mediocre defense was not helping him win favors either.
+He was 9th in the 2013 AL in strikeouts (between Mark Reynolds and Alejandro De Aza), led in errors at catcher (11) and passed balls (13).
+Still, it was a surprise when the Blue Jays announced December 2nd that they had not tendered him a contract offer, making him a free agent.
 On December 10th, he signed a one-year deal with the Texas Rangers.

 - 2010 MVP Pacific Coast League Las Vegas 51s